EOluwatobi/LITA-CAPSTONE-SALES-PROJECT/README.md

 - PowerBi: Used for analysis, visualization, and creating interactive dashboards.

+  ### Explorative Data Analysis
+  This invloves exploring of the data to answer some vital questions about the data.
+Some of which are
+- What is the total sales for each product category.
+- What is the number of sales transactions in each region.
+- Determine the highest-selling product by total sales value.
+- What is the total revenue per product.
+- Determine monthly sales totals for the current year.
+- Determine the top 5 customers by total purchase amount.
+- What is the percentage of total sales contributed by each region.
+- Identify products with no sales in the last quarte

   ### Dashboard

   ### Insights

 #### Individual Regional Analysis
 - South Region: Across all 4 regions with the store operates, the South Region has the highest revenue contribution of $927,820 with a percentage level of 44.16%.
 The product driving this sale is the "Shoe" product generating a revenue of $567,300.
 This represents that that there is a high demand and sale of shoe within the region.